 The war in Sri Lanka between the separatist Tamil forces and the government was a heavy one with a death toll of over 150000 from both sides including civilians.
-Starting in 1983 as a minor insurgency, it took almost 26 years for the government to finally supress the bloody civil war.
-Although the war is seen as a fight between two ethnicities in one country, the causes of the war can be traced to colonial tactics employed by the British, which invariably caused tension between the ethnic groups involved.
+Starting in 1983 as a minor insurgency, it took almost 26 years for the government to finally suppress the bloody civil war.

 After attaining independence, the new government initiated many laws that discriminated against the Tamils.
 Sinhalese was declared the sole official language which effectively eliminated the Tamils from government service.
 A law was also passed which simply barred Indian Tamils from getting citizenship.
 The Tamils started demanding equal rights in their homeland.
 Their demands were just and their methods peaceful.

 However, ethnic tension was rising in the country and the successive Sinhalese governments did nothing to provide equal rights and opportunities to the Tamil people.
 They were even targets of sectarian violence.